pact-foundation/pact-jvm/pact-jvm-provider-maven/README.md

 # Publishing verification results to a Pact Broker [version 3.5.4+]

-For pacts that are loaded from a Pact Broker, the results of running the verification will be published back to the broker against the URL for the pact.
-You will be able to see the result on the Pact Broker home screen.
+For pacts that are loaded from a Pact Broker, the results of running the verification can be published back to the broker against the URL for the pact.
+You will be able to then see the result on the Pact Broker home screen.

-To turn off the verification publishing when running from your local machine, set the system property `pact.verifier.publishResults` to `false`.
+To turn on the verification publishing, set the system property `pact.verifier.publishResults` to `true`.